foureyes/csci-ua.0480-fall2019-003/slides/py-db/sql-alchemy-relationships.md

 1. {:.fragment} use the __ORM__ to:
    * {:.fragment} model the problem domain through classes and relationships (for example: composition, aggregation, etc.)
    * {:.fragment} ...persist instances through _some_ mechanism, such as a relational database
+   * {:.fragment} ORM DON'T CARE what your backend is 🤷
 2. {:.fragment} use the __Expression language__ to:
    * {:.fragment} construct literal representations of database tables and SQL
    * {:.fragment} which are then issued to the database directly